 The first time I made a version of this salad, using Smitten Kitchen’s recipe sans egg, I wasn’t expecting much.
 But Olivie surprised me.
 There aren’t any pesky leafy greens.
 It isn’t as acidic as many other potato salads.
 It’s just a bowl of creamy, carby goodness.

-The Globalization of Russian Salad
+The Global Journey of Russian Salad

 No wonder this salad has taken root all over the world.
 Each country seems to put their own spin on the dish, too, however, typically they all contain meat or eggs.
 In Iran, Salad Olivieh usually contains chicken instead of the Russian bologna.
 In Spain, it’s common for Ensaladilla Rusa to contain tuna.
 A Polish variant called Salatka Warszawska (Warsaw Salad) features beets and beans.